 Perhaps it would be useful to examine how this analysis applies to progressives’ relationship to the STATE, Bill.
 But no. He pushes this moronic nonsense even further.

 In this context, Keynes and his followers were the heretics.
 They were secular humanists who claimed men and women could manage human affairs for themselves.

 The latter sentence would be a fantastic argument if it didn’t include deference to the doctrine of Keynesian statist economics, but that’s not what Greider is saying.
-He’s just flattering the smug elitism of modern liberals.
+He’s just flattering the smug elitism of modern progressives.
 He also seems conveniently oblivious to Keynes’ own warnings of the pernicious effects of inflation.